 Students who are blind or low vision will need to have any materials that are needed for the class available in an appropriate alternative format (large print, braille, electronic) so that they have access to the same information as other students.
 Many times documents can be emailed to them directly from the professor.
 If this is not possible, SDS can assist with the conversion process.
 Please submit materials to SDS as far in advance as possible in order to allow time for the conversion process.

 JHU and SDS make every effort to ensure that all JHU Commencement events are accessible to graduates and their guests with disabilities.
 Alternative formats of print materials, Interpreter and transcriber services are available upon request.
-More information will be posted six weeks prior to commencement.
-Commencement Information
+More information will be posted six weeks prior to commencement on the Commencement website.

 Ergonomic furniture is an important accommodation to ensure equal access for students with certain types of disabilities.
 Working in an environment that is ergonomically sound can reduce strain on joints, decrease pain and fatigue, increase endurance and optimize work efficiency.
 Conversely, working under non-ergonomic conditions can lead to discomfort, fatigue, repetitive strain injury and unsafe work habits.
 We will apply a structured problem-solving approach to defining barriers and identifying the best ergonomic or assistive technology intervention for meeting the productivity needs of the student.

 Johns Hopkins University Libraries system is committed to providing JHU students with equal access to its resources.
 To reach this goal, the libraries provide appropriate accommodations to Hopkins students with disabilities.
-Our library is happy to provide information on services provided to persons with disabilities.
+Learn more about library services available to students with disabilities.

 Priority registration allows students to register for their classes early in the registration period.
 Priority registration is granted to students with disabilities on a case-by-case basis when there is a disability-related need.
 All priority registration requests must be reviewed and approved by SDS.
 Part of the reason for this may be for one or more of the following reasons: